“Leadership is discovering the company’s destiny and having the courage to follow it… Companies that endure have a noble purpose” Joe Jaworski

 Systemic leadership – Four core capacities

+How then do leaders in an organisation create a vibrant culture of purposeful action?
 In our collaboration and consulting work together, we have identified four core capacities of systemic leadership that will change the game.
 We have drawn on over thirty year’s combined experience, our respective expertise in cutting-edge practices such as Systemic Coaching and Constellations, Dialogue and deep inquiry, as well as leading theoretical frames such as Otto Scharmer’s Theory U.

 1. Creating “containers” for generative dialogue